chenzhike110/torch-mesh-isect/README.md

 Please note that in the current implementation, for batching one needs to provide meshes with the *same* number of faces.
 Moreover, the code by default works for self-penetrations of a body mesh.
 The module can be used also for inter-penetrations of different meshes - for this the easiest and naive approach (without additional bookkeeping) is to fuse all meshes in a single mesh and treat inter-penetrations as self-penetrations.

+## Remind
+CUDA below 11.0 should move the files in include folder into src and add include path in setup.py

 ## Installation